 Involuntary smooth muscle contractions in the lungs, gastrointestinal tract, urinary tract, and elsewhere in the body are controlled by the parasympathetic nervous system (PSNS).
 Acetylcholine produced by the brain normally regulates PSNS activity, but over-stimulation can occur if there is too much of the neurotransmitter or if it is not absorbed correctly.
 When an anticholinergic is administered, it travels to nerves in the PSNS and blocks the receptor sites for acetylcholine, thereby dulling the contraction response.

 Certain side effects are common with anticholinergic use, though they are usually mild and temporary.
-Since smooth muscle is involved with mucus and fluid production, a patient on an anticholinergic regimen may experience dry mouth, constipation, and difficulty swallowing.
+Since smooth muscle is involved with mucus and fluid production, a patient taking this medication may experience dry mouth, constipation, and difficulty swallowing.
 Some people have headaches, nausea, joint pain, and chest tightness.
 Less commonly, the drug can cause mental confusion and severe breathing problems.
-Allergic reactions to anticholinergics are rare, and typically cause airway constriction, hives, and a rapid heart rate.
+Allergic reactions are rare, and typically cause airway constriction, hives, and a rapid heart rate.

 A doctor can limit the chance of experiencing side effects by thoroughly reviewing a patient's medical history and current medication use.
 Dosage amounts depend on many factors, including a person's age and specific medical condition.
 Most are taken in oral doses once or twice daily, though dissolving powders, suppositories, and intravenous solutions are also available.